Citroen C3 review - Interior, design and technology

 Some neat practical touches and a funky design make the C3’s cabin stand out from the class average

-As such, the seats are similar to those found in the C4 Cactus, in that they’re designed to be quite soft instead of offering supreme lateral support during cornering.
+The Advanced Comfort seats are similar to those found in the C4 Cactus and they’re designed to be quite soft instead of offering supreme lateral support during cornering.
 The dashboard is very simple and, on all but the most basic trim level, dominated by a seven-inch touchscreen that controls many of the functions, including infotainment, heating and air-con.

 Citroen also reckons the C3 is the ‘mainstream’ supermini with the greatest scope for personalisation – and there’s no denying that the extensive range of colours and options is impressive.
-You can have any of the nine colours over the entire vehicle, or in combination with one of three contrast colour roofs (in black, white or red) giving a total of 36 possible exterior looks.
-There are a couple of different treatments of Airbumps, too, further extending your ability to personalise your C3 if you order them.
+There's a total of seven paint finishes available, four new exterior colour packs and four contrasting roof colours.

 Sat-nav, stereo and infotainment